HuffSheppard-CSCI1302/ReversiAlpha/README.md

 * <code>RandomComputerPlayer</code>:  This player is a CPU-player, and is to move randomly.
 * <code>IntelligentComputerPlayer</code>:  This player is a CPU-player, and is to move pseudo-intelligently.

 Lastly, this programme requires a terminal emulator to properly enjoy, as it is lacking any sort of a proper GUI.
+This is because we are amateurs.